Ready to make your dreams a reality?

 - Far LESS likely to get pregnant or engage in pre-marital sex

-I see those numbers and I am reassured.
-Most of the time.
-He is giving her is a precious gift, one that is impossible to measure.
-It is a bittersweet blessing, but a blessing nonetheless, and I am grateful beyond words.
+I see those numbers and I am not only reassured, but humbled.
+My husband is giving both of my daughters is a precious gift, one that is impossible to measure.
+Losing her to him is a bittersweet blessing, but a blessing nonetheless, and I am grateful beyond words for this man, this dad, this hero.